coecms/coecms.github.io/_posts/2018-09-03-storage-where-what-why-how.md

 # Why?

 Why do I have these in the first place?
 If you're running a model: check the diagnostics (output variables) being produced.
 Do you need them all?
-Before starting a run check you will have enough space to store all the data produced.
+Before starting a run, check you will have enough space to store all the data produced.

 Analysing data: does your workflow involve: